Fandoozle/AutoCAD/README.md

   A list of view port scaling key factors

 	Dynamic Blocks and Such
-  A series of MEP dynamic blocks
+  A series of MEP and Architectural dynamic blocks

 	ExportToAutoCAD
   A simple script that exports the drawing